 Student work submitted and passed before the end of the term will be credited on the date of submission.
 Performance tasks must be submitted no later than 11:59 p.m.
 Mountain Time on the final day of the student’s term.
 Students who do not submit before 11:59 PM Mountain Time on the last day of their term will receive a Not Pass on their assessment for the term, even if the assessment receives a passing score.

-In rare and specific situations, end of term extensions are available.
-Students should work with their mentor to understand the requirements and process to apply for an extension.
+In rare and specific situations, an incomplete may be available (see the incomplete course policy).
+Students should work with their program mentor to understand the requirements and process to apply for an incomplete.
 If a student takes a term break and a task has not been evaluated, the task will be evaluated upon return and then credited to the term in which it was submitted.